Filing US Taxes Abroad in 2023

 Additional Child Tax Credit Updates

-There is good news for parents in 2022.
-The age threshold for children to qualify for the Additional Child Tax Credit has increased from 17 to 18.
-Therefore, as long as your qualifying child was UNDER the age of 18 by December 31st, 2021 you may be able to claim them for this credit.
-They must have a valid social security number by the DUE DATE of your 2021 tax return, including extensions, to claim the credit.
+There is good news for parents in 2023.
+Therefore, as long as your qualifying child was UNDER the age of 17 by December 31st, 2022 you may be able to claim them for this credit.
+They must have a valid social security number by the DUE DATE of your 2022 tax return, including extensions, to claim the credit.

 Parents who are living in the US

-If you lived in the US for more than half the year in 2021, you can claim the Additional Child Tax Credit.
-You also can recieve, as a refund, payment of up to $3,600 for qualifying children under the age of 6 or $3,000 for those between 6-17 (under 18).
+If you lived in the US for more than half the year in 2022, you can claim the Additional Child Tax Credit.
+You also can receive, as a refund, payment of up to $1,500 for qualifying children.

 Parents who are living outside the US

-If you lived in the US for less than half the year in 2021, you can also claim the additional child tax credit.
-For you as a refund, you can recieve up to $1,400 for all qualifying children under the age of 18.
+If you lived in the US for less than half the year in 2022, you can also claim the additional child tax credit.
+For you as a refund, you can receive up around $1,500 per qualifying child under the age of 17.

 Meaning, expats who live abroad year-round may not qualify for the new, higher refundable amount of the Child Tax Credit.
 While expats may not receive the total amount as a refund, year-round expats will still benefit from is the new, higher age limit!